-That the matter be referred to the Administration to follow up
+That the matter be referred to the Administration to follow up with the writer.

 6.1.2 Municipal Heritage Advisory Committee - Request for Letter - Survey of Historic Places in Saskatchewan Municipalities - 2018 [File No. CK.
 225-18]

 A letter dated September 9, 2019, from Lenore Swystun, Chair, Municipal Heritage Advisory Committee, is provided.